 Knowing then, how to fail, is important.
 Practising mistakes is important.
 Knowing how to account for them, how to manage them, how to get rid of them entirely (almost).
 This process of creative destruction (irony of this economic theory being derived from Marx), has been important in my journey thus far.
 But the thing that takes precedence over others is doing things for the self (mostly).

 At the end of the day, no one else is playing the game but yourself.
-You cannot take what your friends say, what the radio says, what the TV says, what your parents say, and make decisions based on perspectives suited to myopic agenda (plural of agendum).
+You cannot take what your friends say, what the radio says, what the TV says, what your parents say, and make decisions based on perspectives suited to the myopic agenda of the masses (plural of agendum).
 As the repercussions, good or bad, will be yours, and yours only (sure it may have negative/positive externalities as well, but the majority of the effect is on you).

 I have recently had the privilege of hashing out the details of the idea of parallels.
 I have talked (or I guess, written about it) here before.
 Like the image above, and such is the seed, for it perfectly conceptualises (irony) the idea.